sumup-oss/circuit-ui/MIGRATION.md

 - The new `NotificationFullscreen` can replace custom full-screen messages such as error pages or empty states, for more consistency across pages.

 Read more about the new notification components in [the Notification section in Storybook](https://circuit.sumup.com/?path=/docs/notification).

+### Required accessible labels

+In [Circuit UI v3](#accessibility), components requiring accessible labels started throwing an error when the labels weren't being passed.
+This behavior could be worked around for migration purposes by setting the `UNSAFE_DISABLE_ACCESSIBILITY_ERRORS` environment variable.

+In v5, the workaround was removed, meaning that all components that require accessible labels expect to receive them.

+Before migrating, make sure that you add appropriate and localized labels for all occurrences flagged by the error mechanism.
+After that, stop setting the `UNSAFE_DISABLE_ACCESSIBILITY_ERRORS` environment variable.

 ### Other changes